 Summary

-A new apprenticeship program called the WakeWorks Youth Apprenticeship Academy will be launched in Wake County, North Carolina, allowing high school juniors and seniors to gain hands-on experience in skilled trades while earning college credit and a stipend.
-Funded by a $4 million grant from Bloomberg Philanthropies, the program aims to address workforce shortages in the skilled trades sector and will begin with a cohort of 60 students in January 2027.
+A new program called WakeWorks Youth Apprenticeship Academy is set to launch in Wake County, North Carolina, allowing high school juniors and seniors to gain hands-on experience in skilled trades while earning college credit and stipends.
+Funded by a $4 million grant from Bloomberg Philanthropies, this initiative aims to address workforce deficiencies in the construction and skilled trades sectors by providing students with valuable career pathways.

 Why this matters for apprenticeships